 Student technology discounts

-This fall, numerous suppliers have established discounts for students to access affordable technology for remote learning.
-Check out all the available discounts.
+This fall, numerous suppliers have established discounts for students to access affordable technology for remote learning:

-The UBC Okanagan Library has a limited number of laptops available on loan.
-If you need access to a laptop, please check the link below for more details.
+The UBC Okanagan Library has a limited number of laptops available for loan.
+Find out more and see what is available:

 Some of the common learning tools that your professors will use this semester will be Canvas, Collaborate Ultra, and Proctorio.
 Below are some student user guides, tips, and FAQ to help you prepare for learning online!